reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     This command creates a **Program.cs** file in your folder, along with a project file.

-1. To install the Azure IoT Device SDK and code libraries required for your simulated device app, enter the following commands:
+1. To install the Azure IoT Device SDK and code libraries required for your simulated device app, run the following command:

     ```bash
     dotnet add package Microsoft.Azure.Devices.Client